MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. When finished defining network intents, select **Next**.

-1. On **2.3: Provide network details**, for each storage traffic adapter listed, enter the following:
+1. On **2.3: Provide network details**, for each storage traffic adapter listed, enter the following or use the default values:
     - Subnet mask/CIDR
     - VLAN ID
     - IP address